-I61.4: Intracerebral haemorrhage in cerebellum
+ICD-Code I61.4: Intracerebral haemorrhage in cerebellum

 There are many blood vessels in the brain.
-You have had a bleed from a blood vessel.
-As a result, the brain tissue can no longer be properly supplied with blood.
+Blood from such a blood vessel has got into your surrounding tissue.
+This can cause damage to brain tissue.
 There are various risk factors that favor a bleed in the brain.
-A common cause is persistent high blood pressure.
-The high blood pressure damages the blood vessels in the brain.
-The blood vessels become stiff and can no longer adjust to the blood pressure.
-Then, if the blood pressure is particularly high, the blood vessels can rupture and the blood penetrates the brain tissue.
+This includes, for example, a permanently high blood pressure.
+The high blood pressure can damage the blood vessels in the brain.
+The blood vessels may become stiff and can no longer adapt to the blood pressure.
+If the blood pressure is particularly high, the blood vessels can then rupture and the blood leaks into the brain tissue.

 Additional indicator